-1.1 With a population of around 78,500 within an area of 65 square miles, Rochford District is bounded by the River Crouch to the north and the urban areas of Southend and Castle Point to the south.
-Much of the District is designated as green belt.
-With miles of attractive coastline, salt marshes and unspoilt countryside complimenting the market towns of Rayleigh and Rochford.
+With a population of around 78,500 within an area of 65 square miles, Rochford District is bounded by the River Crouch to the north and the urban areas of Southend and Castle Point to the south.
+Much of the District is designated as green belt, with miles of attractive coastline, salt marshes and unspoilt countryside complimenting the market towns of Rayleigh and Rochford.

-1.2 The District contains three principal centres of population.
+The District contains three principal centres of population.
 The largest is Rayleigh, located in the west of the District.
 The town contains the site of an ancient castle and landmark 18th century windmill.
 In the centre is Hockley, with its once famous spa and then Rochford, a medieval market town that retains much of the original street plan.

-1.3 Each of the three towns has a railway station on the Liverpool Street line with a fast and frequent rail service to London.
+Each of the three towns has a railway station on the Liverpool Street line with a fast and frequent rail service to London.
 Road links are provided by the A127 trunk road to the South of the District and the A130 to the West.
 Whilst the access to London Southend Airport is in Southend, the majority of the airport site, including the runway, lies in Rochford District.
 The airport and its environs are included within the Thames Gateway, a national priority for regeneration.

-1.4 86% of the District's 32,000 households is owner occupied, the fourth highest percentage in the country.
+86% of the District's 32,000 households are owner occupied, the fourth highest percentage in the country.
 Of the remaining, 8% live in social rented housing (either renting from the Council, a housing association or a registered social landlord) and 6% rent privately or live rent-free.

-1.5 The average price of all types of housing is higher than that across England and Wales generally.
-The District is relatively affluent, 290th out of 354 on the overall deprivation index.
+The average price of all types of housing is higher than that across England and Wales generally.
+The District is relatively affluent, 289th out of 354 on the overall deprivation index.
 Nonetheless, there are some local pockets of deprivation.

-1.6 Approximately 1.7% of the resident population is from a mixed or minority background.
+Approximately 1.7% of the resident population is from a mixed or minority background.

-1.7 As at 1st of April 2003, the Council's housing stock was 1,827 units, comprising 714 OAP and sheltered units and 1,113 general needs housing units.
+As at 1st of December 2003, the Council's housing stock was 1,778 units, comprising 665 OAP and sheltered units and 1,113 general needs housing units.

-1.8 The population is ageing; people are living longer and there is a declining birth rate.
+The population is ageing; people are living longer and there is a declining birth rate.
 This trend is higher than the national average.
 For example, an increase of 30% is forecast in those over 85 years by 2011, compared with 3.4% for England and Wales and 8% for Essex.

-1.9 The proportion of one person households is 25% compared to the England and Wales average of 30% and the proportion of lone parent households with dependent children is 4% compared to an average of 6%.
+The proportion of one person households is 25% compared to the England and Wales average of 30% and the proportion of lone parent households with dependent children is 4% compared to an average of 6%.
 The population forecast projects a resident population of 80,300 by 2011.

-1.10 There is low unemployment in the District, 2.4%.
+There is low unemployment in the District: 2.4%.
 39,000 residents are in employment.
-There are 21,000 jobs in the District, with the retail/wholesale and the service sectors predominating, mainly within small businesses.
+There are 21,000 jobs in the District with the retail/wholesale and the service sectors predominating, mainly within small businesses.
 Statistics provided by Rayleigh Job Centre (2002) shows Rochford to have significantly more unfilled job vacancies relative to population than other areas locally in Essex.

-1.11 There are few large businesses - only 5 employ more than 250 staff.
+There are few large businesses - only 5 employ more than 250 staff.
 The majority of these are engineering firms.
 Many of the bigger employers have businesses related to London Southend Airport where there are some 1,500 jobs mainly in the engineering sector.